akhademik/pdf-to-epub/project-summary.md

     - **`/api/convert` (POST)**:
       - Receives the uploaded file and data.
       - Validates the input.
-      - Creates a temporary directory for processing based on a hash of the PDF file name.
+      - **Updated:** Creates a temporary directory for processing named after the sanitized book title and an 8-digit hash of the original PDF filename (e.g., `Book_Title-a1b2c3d4`).
       - Saves the uploaded PDF to the temporary directory.
       - Uses the `pdf-to-img` library to convert each page of the PDF into a PNG image.
       - Uses `tesseract.js` to perform OCR on each image to extract the text content.